 When kids enter the picture, those preferences can give way to highly practical: great schools, safe neighborhoods, plenty of young families, and high-quality healthcare.

-We’ve compiled a list of 15 best cities that meet the needs of a growing family—our picks for the most family-friendly cities in the United States.
+We’ve compiled a list of the top 15 best cities that meet the needs of a growing family—our picks for the most family-friendly cities in the United States.

 We started with cities that U.S. News & World Report ranked among the top 40 in the U.S. for their proportion of top-ranked high schools.
 This was our indicator of education quality.
 Then, we cross-referenced the list with the top 100 cities for healthcare, according to Healthgrades.